 - The buying power of your cash savings is depreciating fast.
 The Bank responded to the latest jump in inflation by raising Bank Rate from 0.1% to 0.25%.
 Viewed another way, over a year, a deposit of £1,000 would earn £2.50 (before tax) in interest at Base Rate, while current inflation would erode its buying power by about £50.

 - Your next pay rise probably won’t cover the erosion of buying power.
 The Bank’s forecast of an April peak for inflation – primarily driven by the next Office of Gas and Electricity Markets (OFGEM) utility price cap rise – will coincide with the increase in National Insurance contributions announced last September.
 For example, if you earn £40,000 a year and, like many employees, your salary review takes effect in April, you will need a pay rise of 8.2% to maintain the buying power you had a year ago.

 - Your insurance cover will need a review.
 If you have life assurance and/or income protection that is not inflation-proofed, you will need to increase the level of cover to maintain the real value of your protection.
 With buildings and contents insurance, that often happens automatically and goes unnoticed.

-- Any inheritance tax (IHT) liability on your estate has probably gone up.
+- Any inheritance tax (IHT) liability on your estate has probably gone up – and with a Wills and Probate team in house, this is something we are expecting to see more and more.
 The current Chancellor has followed his predecessors’ footsteps by freezing the IHT nil rate band.
 As inflation drives up asset values, such as your home, that could mean more of your estate is exposed to 40% tax.

 The value of your investment and any income from it can go down as well as up, and you may not get back the total amount you invested.
 Past performance is not a reliable indicator of future performance.